 At the local level, the focus has been on improving sexual assault reporting and avoiding case misclassification.
 For instance, in 2010, the New Orleans Police Department found a huge number of sexual assault cases tagged as “miscellaneous” in police records.
 After an internal audit, the department reclassified such records, leading to a nearly 49% jump in sexual assault cases over a five-month period.76 The police chief held a press event explaining the spike, demonstrating the department’s commitment to transparency.77

 The department additionally worked with advocacy groups and academics to create a training programme for detectives to engage in a more empathetic response to sexual assault victims.
 This was later expanded to include patrol officers, generally the first responders in such cases.78 Such initiatives could help in improving the trust a victim might have in the law enforcement system.

 In another example, almost a decade earlier, the Philadelphia police department had similar issues around sexual assault cases.
 In 1999, the Philadelphia police chief focussed on reforming processes around classifying sexual assault cases and revising the policy around DNA testing and storage.
 More importantly, the police department worked closely with a community partner, the Women’s Law Project, to review all sexual assault cases and make recommendations on reinvestigations.
 This allowed the department to build credibility and improve public confidence in its investigations.79

 Several important lessons emerged from the local police department experience:

 • Transparency drives trust.
-Ensuring crime statistics are accurate and properly categorizing reports can help instill confidence in government’s enforcement capability.
+Ensuring crime statistics are accurate and properly categorising reports can help instil confidence in government’s enforcement capability.
 Providing an explanation when data changes can also help to build trust.

 Trust-building is not a one-off activity.
 It should be continuous and action-oriented.
-Building trust often requires changing the status quo and being laser-focused on constituent experience and perception.
+Building trust often requires changing the status quo and being laser-focussed on constituent experience and perception.